ahmadfajar/vue-mdbootstrap-docs/src/docs/usage.md

 // Default requirement
 Vue.use(VueMdb);
-// Optionally, install the axios plugin Vue.use(AxiosPlugin);
+// Optionally, install the MDBootstrap Axios plugin plugin
+// only requires if using BsGrid, BsTreeGrid, BsModel, BsStore, BsTreeStore or needs to perform HTTP Request Vue.use(AxiosPlugin);
 ```

+Now, you are ready to go.
+You can use any of **Vue MDBootstrap** components without
+using `import` statement again.
+Please note, these components still need css from
+**Bootstrap4** css framework.

 ## Using CDN